 While I’m a fan of hooping fabrics to be machine embroidered whenever possible, there are several circumstances when it’s just not feasible.

-For instance, thick fabrics and bulky towels are simply too thick for an embroidery hoop.
-Furthermore, fabrics that are too delicate to be hooped without damage, items smaller than the hoop’s size, and designs stitched in the hoop require floating above the hoop frame.
+For instance, thick fabrics and bulky towels that are simply too thick for an embroidery hoop.
+Same with fabrics that are too delicate to be hooped without damage, blanks smaller than the hoop’s size, and many in-the-hoop projects.